Regulator Check – $60

 After many years of servicing scuba and commercial diving equipment, we have found a large variation of repair and service quality throughout Australia.
-We have compiled a list of 10 things you should be aware of when having your equipment serviced.
+Below we have compiled a list of 9 things you should be aware of when having your equipment serviced.

 1. Who does our servicing?

 All service repairs are carried out by our qualified Factory trained Scuba and Breathing Apparatus Technicians.
-If you have any questions before or after a service please feel free to speak with Richard or Steve.
+If you have any questions before or after a service please feel free to speak with Richard.

 2. How long will the service take?